 Mesa Social Security Disability Lawyers

 For more than 27 years, Phillips Law Group has been helping to provide legal counsel to families throughout Arizona.
-We have an entire team dedicated to our Social Security Disability clients, and welcome the opportunity to review the merits of your benefits claim.
-Whether you have a new claim that has been denied, existing benefits that have been cancelled or even if you are not sure where to start, we welcome you to call us today and speak to a lawyer about your claim.
+We have an entire team dedicated to our Social Security Disability clients and welcome the opportunity to review the merits of your benefits claim.
+Whether you have a new claim that has been denied, existing benefits that have been cancelled or even if you are not sure where to start, we invite you to call us today and speak to a lawyer about your claim.

 There are no upfront fees if we take on your case and we only get paid if we successfully obtain benefits on your behalf.
 To speak with a lawyer, call 1-800-706-3000 for a free, no obligation consultation.
 You may also fill out and submit the "Free Case Evaluation" form on this page, and a representative from our team will contact you shortly.

 Phillips Law Group - No Fees Unless We Win.
 Ph: 1-800-706-3000.

 As there can be many different reasons why people are in need of disability benefits, the Social Security Administration has developed a range of disability benefit programs that cater to a diverse range of conditions and circumstances.
 These include:

 Also referred to as "SSDI", these benefits are commonly available to individuals that have lost the ability to work as a result of a disabling condition.
 In order to qualify for SSDI benefits, applicants must have worked at least five of the past ten years and be able to prove that they can no longer work.

 Also known as "SSI", this type of financial supplement program provides benefits to disabled children and adults that have a limited financial income.
 Provided that the application criteria is met, SSI benefits can be paid to applicants from any age group.
 As with SSDI benefits, it must be proven that a disability is preventing the applicant from working.